 However, gaining the exemption status has proven to be a tricky challenge for even the most committed companies.

-Also, La Roche Posay didn’t mention any updates on its website or released any public statements regarding gaining or utilizing the exemption status.
+Also, La Roche Posay didn’t mention any updates on its website or release any public statements regarding gaining or utilizing the exemption status.

 4. La Roche Posay is Owned By a Company That Tests on Animals

-La Roche Posay was recently acquired by L’Oreal, which is another cosmetics giant that is known for its animal testing policies.
+La Roche Posay was recently acquired by L’Oreal, another cosmetics giant known for its animal testing policies.

 Since the parent company itself is not cruelty-free, we shouldn’t expect La Roche Posay to update its policies regarding tests on animals any time soon.